panosdim/apartments-api/readme.md

-# Money Track REST API
+# Apartments Track REST API

-It provides a REST API for CRUD operations needed by Money Track Application.
+It provides a REST API for CRUD operations needed by Apartments Track Application.
 It is bases on [Lumen](https://lumen.laravel.com/) and [JWT](https://jwt.io/).

 ## Official Documentation

-Documentation for the REST API can be found on the [Money Track API](https://documenter.getpostman.com/view/4800685/S1LzwReP).
+Documentation for the REST API can be found on the [Apartments Track API](https://documenter.getpostman.com/view/4800685/S1LzwReP).

 ## Security Vulnerabilities